Prisoner of Love (Miami Sound Machine song)

 "Prisoner of Love" was the second single released by the American band Miami Sound Machine on their first English language album, and eighth overall, Eyes of Innocence.
-The song was written by the band's drummer and lead songwriter Enrique "Kiki" Garcia.
+The song was written by the band's drummer Enrique "Kiki" Garcia.

 Song history

 The single was released worldwide following the release of the album with great expectations.
 The lead single, "Dr. Beat", also written by Enrique Garcia, had moderate success, and performed especially well on the dance charts.
-"Prisoner of Love" was unable to follow the success, debuting on the UK Singles Chart at only #98 and failing to chart elsewhere.
-The single was only released in Europe.
+"Prisoner of Love" was unable to follow the success, debuting on the UK Singles Chart at only number 98 and failing to chart elsewhere.
+The single was only released in Europe, Australia and Japan.
 In the United States, "I Need a Man" was released as the second single.